Our Facilitators are trained and qualified professionals in the field of Eco-Psychology and Nature Based Practice.

 They are practitioners of our Natural Self Approach and Holistic Eco-Psychological

 Rhonda Brandrick is a nature based practitioner, supervisor, therapist, teacher and guide.
 She brings a wealth of experience and deep curiosity to our human-nature reciprocal relationship with wild earth and our ongoing personal and collective development within this.
-She has been apprenticing as a nature based guide with Animas Valley Institute for the past 5 years.
+For over 5 years she has apprenticed with Animas Valley Institute.
 She has worked with individuals, couples and groups for over 25 years.
 She is dedicated to making a difference to human health and the health of the Earth by bringing individuals, communities and culture back to an Earth based way of living.
 Rhonda loves dancing, Samba drumming, dream working and is a Mother and Grandmother.

 Michéal Connors is an eco-psychologist, mountain leader and holistic health and wellbeing professional.
 He is a qualified psychotherapist, supervisor and lecturer.
 He taught counselling and psychotherapy for many years and led nature and health courses for people affected by cancer.
-He is a trained Wild Mind Practitioner.
+He is an accredited Wild Mind Practitioner through Animas Valley Institute.
 He is an active participant in a number of Nature and Health, Green Care networks and is a leader on training and professional standards.
 He works with conservation organisations helping to create reciprocal services for people and the natural environment.
 He has been in the fields of education, health and wellbeing for over 25 years and brings a deep experience of different psychological and holistic approaches to his work.
 He is a mountain leader, musician, poet, song writer, Father and Grandparent.

 “I work to increase connection and cooperation around the ecological issues of our time.
 In bringing meaningful outdoor experiences into the lives of all age groups I intend to ignite in their hearts a lifetime of knowing and valuing the natural world, and themselves as part of it.”